cdglove/fsopts/README.md

 }
 ```

-In this very simple example, One might be manually running a test, and need to debug what's in the thing collection.
+In this very simple example, one might be manually running a test, and need to debug what's in the thing collection.
 Toggling `g_dump_all_things` in the debugger is one way to engage this code path, but in scenarios where that's difficult, and the system doesn't already have a machanism for tweaking variables, we can use this library.

 ```cpp
 static fsopts::Description opts("/tmp");